 This post was all ready to go yesterday morning.
-It wasn’t a good day to highlight a song called “Shotgun,” however, so the birthday note for Junior Walker is a day late.
+It wasn’t a good day to highlight a song called “Shotgun,” however, so this birthday post for Junior Walker is a day late.

-Walker was born Autry DeWalt Mixon Jr. in Blytheville, AR and grew up in South Bend, IN.
-He was born on June 14, 1931 and died in Battle Creek, MI in 1995.
+Walker was born Autry DeWalt Mixon Jr. in Blytheville, Arkansas and grew up in South Bend, Indiana.
+He was born on June 14, 1931 and died in Battle Creek, Michigan in 1995.

 The Wikipedia profile does its usual exemplary job of tracing Walker’s roots.
 His big hit was “Shotgun,” with writing credit going to Berry Gordy Jr. and Lawrence Horn.
 I wasn’t aware that songs, as well as people, are inducted into the Rock & Roll Hall of Fame.
 But apparently they are – and “Shotgun” is in.
 It also is in the Grammy Hall of Fame, according to Classic Motown.
 Wikipedia notes another interesting bit of trivia about the song: Jimi Hendrix played it live with the All Stars.
 He no doubt took the sax part.
 The great video of the song above is from “Hullabaloo” in 1966.